grafana/diy-iot/README.md

 This repository contains information on how to start with IoT using [Arduino](https://www.arduino.cc/), [Grafana](https://grafana.com/oss/grafana/), [Prometheus](https://prometheus.io/) and [Grafana Loki](https://grafana.com/oss/loki/).
 In this repository, we will use [Grafana Cloud](https://grafana.com/products/cloud/) that includes hosted Grafana, Prometheus and Loki to remove the overhead of installing and maintaining these systems.
 All of these projects are open source and if you want, you can run them by yourself.

 ## Contents
-1. Set up Arduino
+1. Set up Arduino IDE
 1. Set up Grafana Cloud
 1. Using Loki and Prometheus libraries
 1. Example of projects built with Arduino and Grafana Cloud

-## Set up Arduino
+## Set up Arduino IDE
-Arduino is an open-source electronics platform based on easy-to-use hardware and software.
+The open source Arduino IDE makes it easy to write code and upload it to the board.
 The Arduino software is easy-to-use for beginners, yet flexible enough for advanced users.

 ### Installing
-To start, we are going to have to install [Arduino IDE](https://www.arduino.cc/en/software), a platform that’s used to write and upload programs to Arduino compatible boards.
+To start, we are going to have to install [Arduino IDE](https://www.arduino.cc/en/Guide), a platform that’s used to write and upload programs to Arduino compatible boards.

 ### Set up Arduino IDE to support ESP32 board
 This step is not necessary if Arduino hardware is used.
 If you decide to use ESP32 development boards _(we are using ESP32 boards in most of the projects listed below)_, we will need to do couple additional steps: